Boland leads the charge as Australia dominate on green pitch

 Bumrah produced the final twist when he got rid of Usman Khawaja off the last ball of the day, and Australia went to stumps on 9 for 1.

-led the line for Australia, returning staggering figures of 20-8-31-4.
+Scott Boland led the line for Australia, returning staggering figures of 20-8-31-4.
 His metronomic accuracy and mastery of length, with the new ball as well as the old one, was too much to handle for India's batters.
-He hardly bowled a bad ball and kept generating sharp seam movement off a lush-green Sydney pitch that also offered uneven bounce.
+He hardly bowled a bad ball and kept generating sharp seam movement off a lush-green Sydney pitch that also offered variable bounce.

 Mitchell Starc had gone too full in search of swing in the first over while Pat Cummins erred on the shorter side with the new ball.
 Boland, though, located the perfect length in his first over and never veered away from it.
 He struck with his fourth ball when he put one on a good length and got it to seam away to have Yashasvi Jaiswal nicking off to debutant Beau Webster at third slip for 10.